18F/before-you-ship/_pages/infrastructure.md

   - Your personal AWS account
 - Any questions?
 Ask in [#infrastructure](https://18f.slack.com/messages/infrastructure/).

-### Server-side code
+## Server-side code

-#### cloud.gov
+### cloud.gov

-TTS uses AWS as the underlying Infrastructure-as-a-Service (aka IaaS) cloud platform, but spending effort at the IaaS level is not the best use of your team’s time.
+TTS uses AWS as the underlying IaaS, but spending effort at the IaaS level is not the best use of your team’s time.
 TTS has invested in developing [cloud.gov](https://cloud.gov/) to provide for the most common infrastructure needs. cloud.gov uses [Cloud Foundry](https://www.cloudfoundry.org/) – an open source Platform-as-a-Service (PaaS) – as a team-friendly abstraction above AWS, encapsulating good practice cloud hosting without having to worry about a lot of the details.
 For most of the products that TTS develops, deploying onto cloud.gov will:

 - Minimize [ATO](../ato/) compliance overhead (which is quite hefty) and reduce security concerns
 - Reduce TTS’s overhead for handling infrastructure billing, since it is fully self-service